Tucson Sex Crime Attorneys

 Fighting Sex Crime Accusations in Arizona

-With nearly 40 years of combined experience, our Tucson sex crime lawyers at Nesci & St. Louis have the extensive knowledge and determination necessary to present the most comprehensive defenses against accusations of sexual assault, rape, child pornography/cyber crimes, indecent exposure, child molestation and other offenses.
+With over 40 years of combined experience, our Tucson sex crime lawyers at Nesci & St. Louis have the extensive knowledge and determination necessary to present the most comprehensive defenses against accusations of sexual assault, rape, child pornography/cyber crimes, indecent exposure, child molestation and other offenses.
 Sex offenses may carry mandatory prison time, require you to register as a sex offender, require that you be placed on sex offender probation, and carry all of the consequences of having a felony conviction.

 If you are accused of sex offense, call Nesci & St. Louis right away, to begin your aggressive defense against these serious charges.